monoscope-tech/apitoolkit-landing/blog/api-logs-and-metrics/index.md

 - **Slow dependency**: When an API depends on another system or service that is slow or unreliable, it may cause delays or failures in the API request or response.
 - **Inefficient code**: When an API has code that is poorly written, unoptimized, or buggy, it may cause unnecessary computation or memory usage in the API server.

-To identify bottlenecks, developers and operators can use an API log and metrics explorer tool like [APIToolkit](https://monoscope.tech/).
+To identify bottlenecks, developers and operators can use an API log and metrics explorer tool like [monoscope](https://monoscope.tech/).

-You can use APIToolkit to view detailed API logs about your request/response cycle.
+You can use monoscope to view detailed API logs about your request/response cycle.
 You can also use our console tab to see the time taken by each request, the size of the response, and any errors or warnings.
-Also, APIToolkit can present your API performance data in charts and graphs.
+Also, monoscope can present your API performance data in charts and graphs.
 It can help set up an alert and notification system to get you notified when your app's performance degrades.

 ### B. Throughput